Cortinarius britannicus: Taxonomy

 C. britannicus was one of over 150 botanical and mycological taxa described by staff or affiliates of Kew Gardens in 2020.
 In a year-end round-up, Kew scientists selected ten highlights, one of which was six newly described British Cortinarius species: C. britannicus described from Caithness; C. scoticus and C. aurae from the Black Wood of Rannoch; C. subsaniosus from Cumbria; C. ainsworthii from Brighton; and C. heatherae from Heathrow Airport.
 In a press release, Kew identified Cortinarius species as "ecologically important in supporting the growth of plants, particularly trees such as oak, beech, birch and pine" and playing "a key role in the carbon cycling of woodlands and providing nitrogen to trees".

 Description

 Cortinarius britannicus mushrooms have a cap that is 2 to 3 cm wide and a low convex shape.
 The cap is a greyish purple and hygrophanous.
 The edges of the cap have whitish fibrils.
-The adnex gills are medium spaced.
+The adnexed gills are medium spaced.
 They are brown with paler edges.
 The stalk is 3 to 4 cm long and 0.35 cm thick at apex.
 It is cylindrical to somewhat tapering downwards.
 Silky, whitish fibrils cover a greyish purple base.
 The stem has a white universal veil, which forms incomplete girdle-like structures on the stem.
 The gills have no distinct odour.